Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 The thing is, you shouldn’t spend too much time searching for the “perfect” business name.

-If you’re starting a coaching business, you actually don’t need a creative name.
+For example, if you’re starting a coaching business, you don’t need a creative name.
+Instead, you can just use your own name and move on.

 Quick disclaimer: